Rainbow-Dreamer/polynomial/README.md

 # polynomial
-This is a professional polynomial calculator and analyzer module
+This is a professional polynomial calculator and analyzer python module.